jbgutierrez/vim-better-comments/README.md

 # vim-better-comments

 BetterComments extension will help you create more human-friendly comments in your code.
-I've borrow the core idea from the Visual [Visual Studio plugin](https://github.com/aaron-bond/better-comments) with the same name.
+I've borrowed the core idea from the Visual [Visual Studio plugin](https://github.com/aaron-bond/better-comments) with the same name.

 ![](images/screenshoot.gif)